 Good edge support is important if you like sitting up or lounging on the side of your bed, tend to sleep closer to the edge or need extra stability for getting in and out of bed—especially if you or your partner have mobility challenges.

 Foam mattresses aren’t generally known for good edge support.
-However, Douglas, with a very good edge support score of 7.8/10, provides exceptional edge support, thanks to the all-around sidewalls.
+However, Douglas, with a very good edge support score of 7.8/10, provides strong edge support, thanks to the all-around sidewalls.

 Bounce is a matter of personal preference.
 It measures how quickly a mattress bounces back to its original shape after pressure is applied.
 Foam mattresses tend to offer a slower response time, translating to lower bounce.

 Low bounce is important if you’re a light sleeper who’s easily woken.
-Comparing the Endy mattress vs Bloom Earth, Endy scored a 5.5/10 for bounce, which is slightly above average for a foam mattress.
-The Bloom mattress had a lower bounce score of 4.2/10.
+Comparing the Endy mattress vs Bloom Earth, Endy scored a 6.8/10 for bounce, which is above average for a foam mattress.
+The Bloom mattress had a lower bounce score of 4.0/10.

 However, Douglas has the lowest bounce score of all three mattresses at 3.1/10—a nice side benefit of its excellent motion isolation.

-Both Bloom and Endy are not designed with many advanced cooling features.
-The Endy, however, does advertise a couple of cooling features including its open-cell foam layer and moisture-wicking cover, which earned it a score of 1.8/10.
-The Bloom Earth mattress performed better, with a score of 3.2/10, as it has a few cooling features, such as a gel-infused foam layer, convoluted foam, and charcoal infusion in its foam layers.
+The Endy incorporated a few of cooling features including its open-cell gel-infused foam layer and moisture-wicking cover, which earned it a score of 2.1/10.
+The Bloom Earth mattress performed better, with a score of 3.8/10, as it has some cooling features, such as a gel-infused foam layer, convoluted foam, and bamboo charcoal-infused aerated foam.

 Douglas Original has the most cooling features, such as a CoolSense® cover, ecoLight® cooling gel foam layer, and a layer of Elastex, a breathable latex-like foam.
 All these features earned Douglas a score of 4.2/10.
 If you sleep hotter, and value having more cooling features in your mattress, you may prefer Douglas Original.